meditatingdragon/meditatingdragon/README.md

   - Blokii CLI (generates git templates for markdown content, catered to developer needs, such as code documentation, technical whitepapers and ebooks).

 ### Snapshot
-- 🌱 I’m currently learning realtime/streaming visualizations with web sockets
+- 🌱 I’m currently learning realtime/streaming visualizations with web sockets and how to create command line generators.
 - 💬 Ask me about martial arts.
 - 📫 How to reach me:
   * [Twitter](twitter.com/@rachel_cheuk)